-Registered student organizations planning off campus events at which alcohol will be present must complete and file the WSC Event Risk Management Planning Notification Form with the Vice President for Student Affairs.
+Registered student organizations planning off campus events at which alcohol will be present must complete and file the WSC Event Risk Management Planning Notification Form with the Dean of Students.

 When planning an off-campus, work-related event where alcohol will be present, employees with questions about low-risk guidelines should contact the Director for Human Resources at (701) 774-4204.